-Similarly, the Aayog has shortlisted Jharkhand, Chhattisgarh and3 other states in the education sector
+Similarly, the Aayog has shortlisted Jharkhand, Chhattisgarh and three other states in the education sector.

 The government think tank had invited all states and Union Territories to participate in 'Sustainable Action for Transforming Human Capital(SATH)'.

 Sixteen states expressed their interest, of which 14 made their presentations to a committee headed by Niti Aayog member Bibek Debroy.